BEICBIM/AECO_Contracts_and_Proposals/README.md

-##A/E/C/O Contracts and Proposals
+##BEIC Execution Agreements
-A library of open source contracts and proposals for architects, engineers, contractors and owner.
+A library of open source proposals an contracts for architects, engineers, contractors and owners.